wwsalmon/portfolio/_posts/2021-01-08-how-to-do-what-you-want-culture-as-the-key-to-sustainable-motivation.md

 ---
-title: 'How to do what you want: culture as the key to sustainable motivation'
+title: Culture Is the Key to Sustainable Motivation
 layout: post
 date: '2021-01-08 01:11:45'
-tags: musing edyfi
+tags: essay edyfi leadership
 ---

-...and musings on intelligent thought and the value of writing.

 Brennan struggles to turn his beautiful tangles of thoughts into writing.
 Why? we inquire.